iuridiniz/sofia-sip-sys/README.md

 ## Roadmap
 - Version 0.1.0
-    - Mua: Basic support to send and receive SIP MESSAGE's, allowing to create a chat using SIP.
+    - NUA: Basic support to send and receive SIP MESSAGE's, allowing to create a chat using SIP.

 - Version 0.2.0
     - NUA: Basic support to send SIP INVITE(SDP)/REGISTER(auth) and receive SIP INVITE(SDP), allowing to create a simple soft phone.